 In addition to Student Senate, a number of leadership opportunities exist across campus.
 As a student, you can join one of our nearly 45 student clubs and organizations––or easily start your own group.
 Students can also play critical roles within each of these groups as a group leader.

 Student Life organizes two student leadership conferences each year and sponsors students to attend leadership conferences on other campuses, such as the Power in Diversity conference at St. Cloud State University.

-On a monthly basis, you’ll find Coffee and Culture Circles, dialogues about the rich diversity at MCTC, as well as skill-based workshops on topics ranging from conflict management to running effective meetings.
+On a monthly basis, you’ll find Coffee and Culture Circles, dialogues about the rich diversity at Minneapolis College, as well as skill-based workshops on topics ranging from conflict management to running effective meetings.

-Current students, please visit Student Life on the intranet for more information about joining or starting a student group, or for more about the Leadership Academy.
+Current students, please visit Student Life at their 2nd floor Info Desk in the Helland Center for more information about joining or starting a student group, or for more about the Leadership Academy.